HoangDucTin/basic-api/README.md

 }
 ```
 ### Serve HTTP
-This library provides a way to serve HTTP a lot easier than normal.
+This library provides a way to serve HTTP in a lots-easier-way than normal.
 You don't need to create a server yourself and you don't need to handle graceful shutdown on your own.
 You can just do it as follow.